Creditors Voluntary Liquidation - CVL - Free Advice with Help & Pre Planning

 A Creditors Voluntary Liquidation or CVL is a liquidation where the directors "voluntarily" arrange to place their company into liquidation as opposed to having their company "compulsorily" wound up by the Court.
 After taking advice you would instruct a private sector insolvency practitioner to work with you to place your company into Creditors Voluntary Liquidation.

 A Creditors Voluntary Liquidation or CVL is defined in a strange way by Section 90 of The Insolvency Act 1986.
 What that Section effectively says is that if the directors cannot swear a statement of truth that the Company is solvent (within the meaning of Section 89) then the company is insolvent!

 To end its life voluntarily an insolvent company must use a Creditors Voluntary Liquidation instead of a Members Voluntary Liquidation.
-This definition is the equivalent of saying that if you are not fat you are thin.

 A Creditors Voluntary Liquidation is the most common form of liquidation and a planned CVL of your company can, perhaps surprisingly, realise huge financial benefits - some of which are listed below.
 The procedure is commenced by you as the director and shareholder of your limited company - NOT by your company's creditors.
 This type of Liquidation is also sometimes known in shorthand by the initials CVL or by the phrases "Company Bankruptcy" or "Company Liquidation".